-Port numbering begins at the bottom of the TLX320's chassis and starts with the leftmost I/O card.
-When installing fewer than 20 I/O Cards, cards should be mounted beginning left to right.
+Port numbering begins with the I/O Card in the Lower Card Cage at the bottom of the chassis and moves straight up to the I/O Card directly above it in the Upper Card Cage, starting with the leftmost I/O card.
+When installing less than the full complement of 32 I/O Cards, cards should be mounted beginning left to right, and bottom to top.
 Each card slot has a port number designation printed below the card for easy reference.
+(See diagram, next page.)